BEHAVIORAL DIABETES INSTITUTE

 Recent Publications

-During 2024, BDI staff authored or co-authored 24 scientific publications and 8 published abstracts at major scientific meetings.
-You can see the full list at Publications – Behavioral Diabetes Institute.
-Our work has covered a wide range, including studies on diabetes distress, the value of continuous glucose monitoring (CGM) for people with diabetes, the impact of diabetes medications on quality of life, the benefits of diabetes technology for people with type 1 and type 2 diabetes, diabetes stigma, and more.
+In 2025, BDI staff authored or co-authored 12 scientific publications as well as 10 published abstracts at major scientific meetings.
+Our work has covered a wide range, including studies on diabetes distress, the value of continuous glucose monitoring (CGM) for people with diabetes, the benefits of diabetes technology for people with type 1 and type 2 diabetes, and more.

 Does Continuous Glucose Monitoring Use Prompt Greater Engagement in Self-Management?
 A Randomized Controlled Trial Focusing on Adults With Type 2 Diabetes